 Discussions are to be held with Humberside Fire & Rescue Service (HFRS) to confirm how they prefer to receive information.
-Although traditionally PEEPS are stored on site within the Secure Information Box, it is has been highlighted that HFRS may in fact prefer to receive information electronically so that it can be accessed via the appliance mobile data terminal.
+Although traditionally PEEPS are stored on site within the Secure Information Box, it has been highlighted that HFRS may in fact prefer to receive information electronically so that it can be accessed via the appliance mobile data terminal.

 5.5.
-Is the building is provided with an 'Assembly Point' / 'Muster Point'.
-Where applicable, is its location suitable is design and location?
+Is the building provided with an 'Assembly Point' / 'Muster Point'.
+Where applicable, is its location suitable in design and location?

-The fire assembly point is located on the grassed area to the front of the blocks.
+The fire assembly point is located on the grassed area to the west of the block.